 - Call NFU CallFirst on 0370 845 8458 for free initial legal and professional advice provided by NFU specialist advisers about issues relating to public rights of way and access to land

 - If required, the specialist adviser can refer you to your local NFU Legal Panel Firm for an entirely free initial Legal Health Check – this will help to identify and highlight any concerns or other legal matters members need to consider in the interest of protecting their farming and/or growing businesses.
+The firm can also assist with right of way claims, disputes, or injunctions.

 - If, following the initial free Legal Health Check, it is identified that you need to make a s.31(6) application to prevent new rights of way being created on your land, Crombie Wilkinson Solicitors will advise you accordingly and provide a quote for the work to be carried out.
 The cost for the work will be at our firm’s standard hourly rates (with a 12.5% NFU discount applied).